trofi/trofi.github.io.gen/posts/331-trying-out-helix-editor.md

 `helix` feels like a good modern `vim` successor for my use cases.
 It's extensive use of `RGB` colors and unicode characters gives a look and feel of a program beyond a terminal application.
-A ton of pre-configured `LSP`s makes it a nice lightweight code navigator on par with IDE experience.
+A ton of pre-configured `LSPs` makes it a nice lightweight code navigator on par with IDE experience.

 Have fun!